-The cleanliness of your bar—even your customers’ subjective opinions about the cleanliness of your bar—has a huge impact on your business.
+The cleanliness of your bar—even your customers’ perception of the cleanliness of your bar—has a huge impact on your business.
 A 2015 poll found that a whopping 85% of customers would not visit a business with negative online reviews about its cleanliness.
 Bar cleaning is obviously important.

 It’s best to solve that problem before it starts.
 And here’s what we’ll cover to help you manage and maintain a bar that's squeaky clean: